My Food Story & Salmon with Masala Onions

-- Coat the salmon fillets in the marinade mixture and press down the onions.
+- Coat the salmon fillets in the marinade mixture and the other ingredients.

-- Leave aside for 30 mins while you get other items ready or yell at the kids to do their homework.
+- Leave aside for 30 mins while you do other things or yell at the kids to do their homework.

 - Heat a pan with a tbsp of oil.
 Turn it to medium.

 - Pan-fry the fillets with the marinade and onions for 5-6 mins on either side.

 - Make sure the onions are cooking as well.

-- Serve with rice, quinoa or a salad.
+- Serve with rice, quinoa or the cucumber curry salad.
 Enjoy